 The English department at PC has something for everyone — not just future teachers and college professors, but anyone who loves to read, think, and write.
 Led by faculty who are teachers, scholars, and writers, our courses cover the full range of literature in English — from the medieval adventures of Chaucer's pilgrims to the vibrant novels of Toni Morrison and beyond.
 You will engage with brief but meaning-packed poems like Emily Dickinson's and with challenging and absurd plays like Samuel Beckett's.
 Mostly, you will read, write, and discuss because our classrooms are places where students and professors talk freely about the ideas, characters, and artistic choices they encounter.

 We offer three bachelor's degree programs — English, Creative Writing, and Secondary Education.
 Each one is rigorous.
 Each one is engaging.
-Each one promises to sharpen your writing, analysis, and research skills — important tools for any form of employment or graduate study.
+Each one will enhance your ability to analyze, communicate, and research — important tools for any form of employment or graduate study.

 Eric Bennett's book Workshops of Empire: Stegner, Engle, and American Creative Writing During the Cold War was published by University of Iowa Press (2015).
 Eric is the author of

 A Big Enough Lie, and his writing has appeared in

 A Public Space, New Writing, Modern Fiction Studies, Blackwell-Wiley’s Companion to Creative Writing, The Chronicle of Higher Education, VQR, MFA vs. NYC, and

 Chard deNiord named Vermont Poet Laureate.
 Chard succeeded Sydney Lea as Vermont Poet Laureate on November 2, 2015.
 Poet Laureate is a four-year appointment made by the Governor based on the recommendation of a distinguished panel.
 Read more.